 Uranium fission starts with absorption of a slow-moving neutron by the non-stable isotope U-235.
 The obtained U-236 splits into Ba-139 and Kr‑94 and releases three free neutrons.
-The mass defect of about 0.2 atomic mass units is converted into an energy of about 200 MeV (figure at right).
-For an atomic mass unit, u, we have u ≈ 1.66 × 10−27 kg, and the atomic energy unit electron volt, eV, is about 1.60 × 10−19J.
+The mass defect of about 0.2 u (unitary atomic mass units) is converted into an energy of about 200 MeV (figure at right).
+We have u ≈ 1.66×10−27 kg, and the atomic energy unit electron volt, eV, is about 1.60×10−19J.

-According to the World Nuclear Association (August 2023), there were 436 nuclear fission power plants in operation worldwide, 60 under construction, and 97 in the planning stages.
-America’s 93 nuclear power plants generated 18.2% percent of the nation’s electricity in 2022.
-For other countries it varies between 0%, e. g. in New Zealand, and 62.5% in France, worldwide in average meeting 10% of the world's 2020 electricity demand.
+According to the World Nuclear Association (October 2024), there were 439 nuclear fission power plants in operation worldwide, 67 under construction, and 87 in the planning stages.
+America’s 94 operable reactors generated 19% percent of the nation’s electricity in 2023.
+For other countries it varies between 0%, e. g. in New Zealand, and 65% in France, worldwide in average meeting 9% of the world's 2023 electricity demand.

 There are two main concerns about nuclear power plants: waste storage and possible meltdown.
 Nuclear power plants also produce radioactive waste; for example, a 1-GW nuclear power plant produces 300 kg of the α-emitter plutonium, which has a half-life of about 24,000 years, see Environmental Risks.
 The present ways for disposing such waste are not satisfying.
 One acceptable solution would be the complete reprocessing of all radioactive waste and nuclear transmutation of long-lived fission products.
 However, developments in that area have not progressed extensively.